AndrewHYi/andrewhyi.github.io/about.md

 You can learn more about my projects and open source work on my [GitHub](https://www.github.com/AndrewHYi) or [GitLab](https://www.gitlab.com/AndrewHYi) pages.
 And if you want to catch up on what I’m up to these days, this site is the best place to do that.

-I'm always ready for new adventures 😃, so feel free to [contact](/contact) me with interesting dev opportunities @ <andrew.yi50@gmail.com>.
+I'm always prepared for a new adventure 😃, so feel free to [contact](/contact) me with interesting dev opportunities @ <andrew.yi50@gmail.com>.